 GENOMETRY’s typical client is a large pharmaceutical company or research institute using L1000 to characterize novel chemical matter tens- or hundreds-of-thousands of compounds at a time, or to study the effects of a few hundreds or thousands of compounds across large panels of patient-derived or engineered cells.
 The client will treat cells and prepare crude lysates in their own laboratories.
 We provide lysis buffer, simple automation-friendly protocols for sample preparation, and advice on experimental design.
 Lysates are then shipped* to our facility in 384-well plates for processing.
 Throughput is 24 plates / week / client and turnaround time is 2 weeks.
 Volume discounts are available for library-scale projects.
 Contact us here for a quote.

 GENOMETRY also has a solution for clients with only a few compounds.
-In this small-scale format the client provides compound rather than cell lysate, and we treat cells (selected from a small panel) using a fixed experimental design.
-This standardized format allows us to deliver genuine L1000 Expression Profiling data from one compound at 8 concentrations on one cell line with 3 replicates including all vehicle and positive controls for a flat fee of US$5,000.
+In this small-scale format the client provides compound rather than cell lysate, and we treat cells (selected from an expanding panel) using a fixed experimental design.
+This standardized format allows us to deliver genuine L1000 Expression Profiling data from one compound at 8 concentrations on one cell line for 6 hours with 3 replicates including all vehicle and positive controls for a flat fee of US$5,000.
 Turnaround time is approximately 4 weeks.
 Request more information and an order form for GENOMETRY’s OnlyOne option from here.

 *Lysates are routinely sent to Genometry’s facilities in the United States from across Europe and throughout Asia.